 * Leave the rabbit fish (Siganid sp.) alone too.
 They eat algae that can smother corals. (third fish down in the link)

-By the by, an interesting experiment to try would be to plant some mangroves.
-If they grow, they will catch sand from the currents which will further increase the available real estate and will protect the land during hurricanes.
+By the by, an interesting experiment to try would be to plant some mangroves in shallow water by the land.
+If they grow, they will catch sand from the water currents which will further increase the available real estate and will protect the land during hurricanes.
 Mangrove areas are also apparently great breeding grounds for fish.
+They are also areas of low energy where sand will accumulate during hurricanes.
 Just a thought.

 Post a Comment